teejad/teejad/README.md

 - 👋 Hi, I’m @teejad
-- 👀 I’m interested in Software development and Data visualisations!✨ Everything Data✨
+- 👀 I’m interested in Software development and Quality Assurance
-- 🌱 I’m currently learning Javescript , HTML , CSS , Python and SQL, Nodejs and Reactjs .
+- 🌱 I'm experienced in Javescript , HTML , CSS , Python and SQL, Nodejs and Reactjs.
+And I have experince in testing Web application and mobile app using
+Cypress, Appium, Playwright and Postman.
 - 💞️ I’m looking to collaborate on building websites , apps
 - 📫 Email me at tianaabati@gmail.com